Utah UCCJEA

 or control of the child to appear physically with the child.

-desired by the court is outside this state, the court may order that a notice
+court is outside this state, the court may order that a notice given pursuant to

-given pursuant to Section 78-45c-108 include a statement directing the party to
+Section 78B-13-108 include a statement directing the party to appear personally

-state is directed to appear under Subsection (2) or desires to appear personally
+directed to appear under Subsection (2) or desires to appear personally before

-before the court with or without the child, the court may require another party
+the court with or without the child, the court may require another party to pay

-to pay reasonable and necessary travel and other expenses of the party so
+reasonable and necessary travel and other expenses of the party so appearing and

 As used in this part:

-child custody determination or enforcement of an order for the return of the
+determination or enforcement of an order for the return of the child under the

-child under the Hague Convention on the Civil Aspects of International Child
+Hague Convention on the Civil Aspects of International Child Abduction.

 This chapter may be invoked to enforce: